fosshostorg/public-docs/docs/about/team.md

 ### Dr Luis Falcon M.D (he/him)

 Luis Falcón, M.D., MSc, holds a degree in Computer Science and Mathematics from the California State University (USA) and in Medicine from IUCS, Buenos Aires (Argentina).
 He has a Master's degree in Genomics and Medical Genetics from the University of Granada (Spain).
 Dr Falcon is a social, animal rights and free software activist.
 He is the founder and president of GNU Solidario, a nonprofit humanitarian organisation focused on the advancement of Social Medicine.
 Dr Falcon is the author of GNU Health, the award-winning Free/Libre digital health ecosystem.
 He is a guest speaker at international conferences about Free Software, eHealth and Social Medicine.

-### Dr Morgan Lemmer-Webber PhD (she/her)

-Morgan Lemmer-Webber is an art historian, avid crafter, and FOSS user and advocate.
-She holds a PhD in Art History from the University of Wisconsin, Madison (USA).
-A lifelong exploration of various handcrafts and media inspired her dissertation research on women and textile production in the Roman empire.
-Morgan is interested in the intersection of FOSS and academia, particularly in digital humanities research.
-Morgan was also the co-organiser of the ActivityPub Conference (2019 in Prague, 2020 online), which brings together implementors and users of projects created using the ActivityPub protocol for decentralised social networking.
-She is the co-host of FOSS and Crafts, a podcast about free software, free culture, and making things together.

 ### Ariadne Conill (she/her)